gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 There are 5 different types of errors:

-* Bit Error: The transmitter monitors the bus level as it sends bits.
+* **Bit Error**: The transmitter monitors the bus level as it sends bits.
 If the level is not the same as what it is transmitting, a bit error occurs.
 Physical layer error.
-* Stuff Error: If 6 or more consecutive bits of the same type are found.
+* **Stuff Error**: If 6 or more consecutive bits of the same type are found.
 Physical layer error.
-* Format Error: Data-link layer error.
+* **Format Error**: Data-link layer error.
-* CRC Error: When the computed CRC does not match the one received in the message packet.
+* **CRC Error**: When the computed CRC does not match the one received in the message packet.
 Data-link layer error.
-* Acknowledge (ACK) Error.
-Data-link layer error.
+* **Acknowledge (ACK) Error**: Data-link layer error.

 ## CAN Controller IP